 7. The good news is that you don’t need any vaccinations for visiting Portugal unless you’re coming from a Yellow Fever zone.

-9. If you plan on renting a car, don’t forget your driving licence – if you’re coming from outside the EU, you may need an International Drivers’ Permit so check with the rental company and if necessary, get one before your trip.
+9. If you plan on renting a car, don’t forget your driving licence – if you’re coming from outside the EU, you may need an International Drivers’ Permit so check with the rental company and, if necessary, get one before your trip.
 You need to have your licence with you when driving in Portugal plus the paperwork for the car and your ID.

-Money matters in Portugal
+Money matters when visiting Portugal

 10. I always like to have some local currency on me when I arrive in a foreign country but if you do land in Portugal without euros, there are ATMs (look for Multibanco signs) in all international airports and towns so you can withdraw euros directly from your bank account or top up your cash if you run out.
+Avoid Euronet machines as their charges can be extortionate.

 11. Although credit cards are accepted in many places, smaller outlets, including some restaurants, only take cash.
-Note that if you pay by credit or debit card you will probably be charged for each transaction so check with your bank before deciding how to pay for purchases.
+Note that if you pay by credit or debit card you will probably be charged for each transaction so check with your bank before deciding how you want to pay for purchases.

 12. If you exchange money before travelling to Portugal, try to avoid bringing large bills, i.e. bigger than 50 euros.
 If your currency exchange provider has given you a stack of 100, 200 or worse, 500 euro notes, take them into a local bank when you arrive to get a stash of smaller notes.